ribbon background

 It is up to each individual to practice the 12 core principles of AA and hold themselves accountable.
 AA offers support, mentorship, and guidance, but cannot propel people to sustainable sobriety without a personal willingness to change.

-What Are the Principles of AA?
+What Are The Principles Of AA?

 Alcoholics Anonymous is rooted in twelve steps and twelve unifying traditions.
 Through AA meetings, individuals work through the steps of AA to achieve sobriety.
 The twelve traditions keep members of AA unified and provide guidelines for how the group should operate.4